StefanJelner/risland.js/README.md

 ### `mousemove-throttled.html`

-This is an example which shows the event throttling options.
-Constantly move the mouse over the text box to see the throttling.
+This is an example which shows the event throttling/debouncing options.
+Constantly move the mouse over the text box to see the throttling/debouncing.
 Interestingly enough it seems that the `mousemove` event already gets throttled by request animation frame (at least in Chrome and Firefox).

 ### `table-sort-filter.html`